Recommended Wedding Venues

 I consider the venues below to be the best wedding venues in the South West of England.
 They are scattered across Gloucestershire, Herefordshire, Somerset, Worcestershire and Oxfordshire.

-Whilst a some venues in Gloucestershire charge photographers to be on their preferred supplier lists, none of the amazing wedding venues below do.
+Whilst some venues in Gloucestershire charge photographers to be on their preferred supplier lists, none of the amazing wedding venues below do.
 I’m lucky enough to be a recommended supplier at each of the venues listed below.
 It’s a privilege and an investment in me so in return, here’s a few words about my favourites and why you should go and visit!

 These are venues that I have photographed at regularly, that I am very familiar with and that I have a connection with.
 They are the very best venues, with professional coordinators making sure your wedding day is perfect and beautiful grounds and buildings (two in this list even have a moat!).
 The are also all exclusive use, solely for your wedding day.
 The list below is alphabetical as I cannot fathom another way to display it.